A volume correspondence between anti-de Sitter space and its boundary: A definition of on

 and $V_{n+1}(U)$ is invariant under isometry.

-However, for a region $U$ that sits across $x_0=0$ in $\mathcal{R}$ but $U\not\in \mathcal{U}_0$, the integral (\ref{equation_standard_volume_integral_R}) is not well defined at $x_0=0$.
-To fix this issue and extend the definition of \emph{volume} to more sets that sit across $x_0=0$ in $\mathcal{R}$ but \emph{cannot} be computed by (\ref{equation_standard_volume_integral_R}), we perturb the volume element to obtain a family of complex measures on $\mathcal{R}$, and define a volume as the limit of the integral of the complex measures, whenever the limit exists.
+However, for a region $U$ that sits across $x_0=0$ in $\mathcal{R}$ but $U\not\in \mathcal{U}_0$, the integral is not well defined at $x_0=0$.
+To fix this issue and extend the definition of \emph{volume} to more sets that sit across $x_0=0$ in $\mathcal{R}$ but \emph{cannot} be computed by the integral above, we perturb the volume element to obtain a family of complex measures on $\mathcal{R}$, and define a volume as the limit of the integral of the complex measures, whenever the limit exists.
 This is consistent with the methodology used in Zhang~\cite{Zhang:double_hyperbolic} to extend the volume on the hyperbolic space to the double hyperbolic space.
-Cho and Kim~\cite{ChoKim} employed a slightly different methodology to extend the volume on the hyperbolic space to the de Sitter space, using the Klein model.
+Cho and Kim~\cite{ChoKim} employed a slightly different methodology to extend the volume on the hyperbolic space to the de Sitter space, using the Klein model under a projective extension.
 To clear up some confusion, we shall note that while in Lorentzian geometry sometimes a timelike interval may be treated as having an \emph{imaginary} length, this imaginariness has nothing to do with the complex perturbation.